Regulatory Cost Calculator

 About the Mercatus Center's Regulatory Cost Calculator

-When regulatory agencies propose regulations, they request comments on the rules from parties that will be affected.
-Agencies ask stakeholders to comment on the extent of the problem agencies are solving, options for solving those problems, and the costs and benefits of the options.
-Estimating costs of complying with regulations can be complicated since regulations create costs for businesses, customers, local governments, and other entities.
-The Mercatus Center’s Regulatory Cost Calculator is a practical tool designed to help businesses and their trade associations assess prospective costs of individual proposed regulations before they become final regulations.
-Armed with this information, stakeholders can provide accurate and credible estimates of the costs of proposed regulations to regulators, legislators and their staffs, the media, and the public policy community.
+Regulation creates costs for businesses, customers, local governments, and other regulated entities.
+The Mercatus Center’s Regulatory Cost Calculator is a practical tool designed to generate better data on the anticipated costs of individual proposed regulations before they become final regulations.
+Government regulatory analysts can use the Cost Calculator to elicit better information about the expected costs of regulations.
+Stakeholders can use the Cost Calculator to provide accurate and credible estimates of the costs of proposed regulations to regulators, legislators and their staffs, the media, and the public policy community.

 Costs of regulation include:

 - Direct expenditures on compliance, such as paperwork, new equipment, or employee training;